 • To what extent have cultural representations of the NHS captured and inflected its unique position in British daily life?

 • How has the NHS been perceived and represented by its own staff, trade unions and regulatory bodies?

 • Has the NHS – as an institution and a resource, as well as an emblem of wider and deeper social beliefs -- changed British identity in identifiable and distinctive ways?
 Have ambitions to use the NHS as vehicle for the transmission of cultural norms been fulfilled or frustrated?

 Alongside our People’s History of the NHS website we will be running a series of public events.
-Eventually these events will reach across Britain, however in the next few months we will be concentrating our efforts in relation to our local area of Coventry and its surrounding region.
 News on upcoming events will follow soon.
 Please also contact us if you are interested in being involved in any such event or if you would like a member of our team to come to talk in your area.